 Area Four: Research Problematic in French/Francophone Studies: Candidates should choose a theme (not already encompassed by the critical focus in Area Two and distinct from the field of specialization in Area One) to be explored across two or three historical, spatial, and/or cultural settings.
-The theme should be theoretically informed, demonstrating knowledge of another research area.
-For example, the theme of travel could be studied in the early modern period, roughly the sixteenth through eighteenth centuries or pragmatics of politeness could be investigated in three different cultural settings.
-In literary fields, the Area Four list is intended to be diachronic, but need not include all periods of French literature.
-In linguistic/sociolinguistic fields, Area Four may be diachronic or may look across distinct speech communities/cultures.
-The written justification should address overall coherence, including the list's theoretical grounding.
+For example, the theme of travel could be studied in the early modern period, roughly the sixteenth through eighteenth centuries; pragmatics of politeness could be investigated in three different cultural settings; or the construction of gender ideation could be traced across three distinct socio-economic spaces.
+These foci need not be continuous, but should cohere in a meaningful way that should be addressed in the written justification.
 Area Four serves to broaden a candidate's intellectual and scholarly profile, while also assuring coverage of disciplinary foundations.